 In 1908, The Soda Works building became the property of Sierra Water Supply Company.
 They in turn sold it to the Western States Gas and Electric Company.

 The Pacific Gas and Electric Company bought the Soda Works building along with Western States Gas and Electric water systems in 1928.

-Rodger Darrow and his wife were the next owners in 1960, under the agreement that the Soda Works building would be kept up as a historical landmark.
+Rodger Darrow and his wife were the next owners, in 1960, under the agreement that the Soda Works building would be kept up as a historical landmark.
 They opened up a small restaurant on the first floor.

-Ownership was transferred on February 2nd, 1981, to the group that could maintain and promote the building properly: The El Dorado County Historical Society, who has established a city museum inside with lots of artifacts and interesting items; some perhaps were still valuable to their former owners, now in spirit form.
+Ownership was finally transferred on February 2nd, 1981, to the group that could maintain and promote the building properly: The El Dorado County Historical Society, who has established a city museum inside with lots of artifacts and interesting items, some perhaps were still valuable to their former owners, now in spirit form.

 HISTORY OF MANIFESTATIONS

 Spirits like to visit places in this world that they have fond memories of when they had a body and were breathing.
-Many miners and townspeople alike enjoyed a cool bottle of flavored water, after a hard day of work, in front of the building, or perhaps inside where they sold individual bottles.
+Many miners and townspeople alike have enjoyed a cool bottle of flavored water after a hard day of work, in front of the building, or perhaps inside where they sold individual bottles.

 Items that mean a lot to people while alive, can draw them back into this world after they become spirits.
 Some of the displays or items found in the museum, may have belonged to a spirit, called Molly by the docents who guide people in the museum.